Cujoca/AccountingApp/README.md

 ## File upload behavior and validation

 - Filenames are expected to start with an account number followed by a dash, e.g. 12345-transactions.csv
+  - See TEST-activity.csv as an example, the accountNum (despite being called a num) can include alphas.
 - Client-side validation (app/views/files.scala.html)
   - On file selection, JavaScript extracts the prefix before the first '-' from each file and ensures all prefixes are identical.
   - If multiple prefixes are detected, selection is blocked with an alert and the file input is cleared.
 If exactly one prefix is found, the account field is auto-filled.